 Shavuot

-Shavuot Quick Facts - ZA
+Shavuot Quick Facts in South Africa

 AKA NameChag Habikurim, Festival of Weeks